Counseling Victims of Mass Shootings

 Course #31-09 | 2018 | 47 pages | 20 posttest questions

 Professional Development Resources, #1046, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved as ACE providers.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 Professional Development Resources maintains responsibility for this course.
-ACE provider approval period: 6/12/2019 - 6/12/2022.
-Social workers completing this course receive 3 clinical continuing education credits.
+ACE provider approval period: 6/12/2022 - 6/12/2025.
+Social workers completing this course will receive 3 clinical continuing education credits.

 Claire Dorotik-Nana, LMFT, is a Licensed Marriage and Family Therapist who specializes in post-traumatic growth, optimal performance, and wellness.
 She is licensed to practice in California and Colorado.
 Claire earned her BS in Kinesiology and worked as a personal trainer for years before becoming a course developer for International Sports Science Association.
 Claire is always thinking about ways to improve physical fitness and nutrition as a modality for improving mental health.
 She also writes in her popular blog, Leveraging Adversity on Psychcentral.